 Two of this department’s greatest responsibilities are the provision of funds to projects endorsed by the IOKDS in other parts of the world, and the awarding of scholarships.

-Eligibility: Scholarships for financial aid are granted through accredited universities and seminaries to full-time students who are citizens in the country where they are studying.
+Eligibility: Scholarships for financial aid are selected by The Around The World Director to full-time students living outside the US and Canada and who are in the care of Kids Alive International.
+The students must be citizens in the country where they are studying.